pgillet/spark-article/02-prerequisites.md

 # Service Account for Driver Pods

+Remember, Spark applications run as independent sets of processes on a cluster, coordinated by the `SparkContext` object in your main program, called the `driver`.
+Once connected, Spark acquires `executors` on nodes in the cluster, which are processes that run computations and store data for your application.

-Spark driver pods need a Kubernetes service account in the pod's namespace that has permissions to create, get, list , and delete executor pods.
+Thus, Spark driver pods need a Kubernetes service account in the pod's namespace that has permissions to create, get, list, and delete executor pods.
 Below an example RBAC setup that creates a driver service account named `yippee-spark` in the namespace `spark-jobs`, with a RBAC role binding giving the service account the needed permissions.

 ```yaml